Overview of Washington Mortgages

 Washington Mortgages Overview

-Homes in the Evergreen State are pricier than many other parts of the nation.
-The average home in Washington sells for $322,775, which is considerably higher than the nation’s average sale price of $236,450, according to Zillow.
+Homes in the Evergreen State are pricier than in many other parts of the U.S. The median home value in Washington State is $387,600, which is roughly $140,000 higher than the national median.
+Before you start shopping for rates and looking at homes, you’ll want to figure out your monthly mortgage payment budget.

 Conforming and FHA Loan Limits by County